robric/wiki-contrail-controller/RBAC.md

 API level access is controlled by list of rules.
 Attachment point for the rules is domain and project.
 Resource level access is controlled by permissions embedded in the object.

-# API Level RBAC
+# API Level access control

 If RBAC feature is turned on, API server requires a valid token to be present in the **X-Auth-Token** of incoming request.
 If token is missing or is invalid, HTTP error 401 will be returned.
 API server trades token for user credentials (role, domain, project etc) from keystone.

-api-access-list object associated with domain or project holds rules of the form:
+api-access-list object holds rules of the form:

     <object, field> => list of <role:CRUD>